duaraghav8/larry-crawler/README.md

 The application fetches tweets in batches of 100.
 Unless forcefully killed (CTRL+C), the app will keep running until all tweets matching the defined criteria have been fetched.
 See [result](https://github.com/duaraghav8/larry-crawler/blob/master/usage/result).

+NOTE: A batch might produce less than 100 tweets in output if you've applied a secondary filter (like retweetCounts).
+If 100 tweets were retrieved based on specified HashTag and 30 of them haven't been retweeted, then only 70 tweets are supplied in the ```response.statuses``` Array.

 ## Module API
 To access the class larry-crawler exposes for crawling twitter: